Nitrokey/nitrokey-documentation/nextbox/remote/walkthrough.rst

 through this process:

 1. Navigate to the Nextcloud NextBox-App
-2. Click on "Guided Dynamic DNS"
+2. Click on "Remote Access" -> "Guided Dynamic DNS"
 3. Insert a valid e-mail address you have access to into the first input field
 4. Insert the full sub-domain your NextBox shall be available through.
 As `deSEC`_ is used here, your sub-domain always has to end with *dedyn.io*, so something like: